ric-sar/ultimate_phd_student_guide/what_is_a_research_paper.md

 * Acceptable with (major or minor) revisions
 * Rejected

-Authors after received decisions will answer to all the questions carried out by reviewers and propose a new draft with all the applied changes (usually authors deliver two drafts, one with highlighted changes and one without to help peers to easily spot changes).
+Authors after having received decisions will answer to all the questions carried out by reviewers and propose a new draft with all the applied changes (usually authors deliver two drafts, one with highlighted changes and one without to help peers to easily spot changes).

 Depending on the journal's policy the review process can last many weeks or months and sometimes authors are allowed only to propose changes once before a complete reject decision (this may happen in case of major revision and unsatisfactory provided changes and answers).

-But what actually peers look when doing a review?
+But what actually peers look during a review?

 Empirically, experienced peers due to their domain knowledge will first look at:
 * Materials and methods